travelgateX/documentation-site/content/hotelx/quickstart.md

 ### Quote {#quote}

 This query aims to return the total price and cancellation policies of the option selected in the previous step.
-In Query Variables modify optionRefId with option id value returned in search response and send the query:
+In the Query Variables, modify the optionRefId with the option id value returned in the search response and send the query:

 {{< graphiql-tags tag="div_quote" >}}

-In this case you can modify the language, if you don’t indicate the language, it uses the same language that in search.
+In this case, you can modify the language, if you don’t indicate the language, it uses the same language of search.

 ### Book {#book}

 This query allows you to book a previously quoted option.
-In Query Variables modify optionRefId with optionRefId value returned in quote response and send the query with the other mandatory information:
+In the Query Variables, modify the optionRefId with the optionRefId value returned in the quote response and send the query with the other mandatory information:

 <!--<object data="https://graphqlbin.com/1wxWIp" type="text/html" width="100%" height="400px" align="left">
 </object>-->